victoriaprestes/victoriaprestes/README.md

 <img align='right' src='https://media1.tenor.com/m/v5lxzTqe79AAAAAd/outer-wilds.gif' width='250'>

 I love statistics and math and I love tech, so i thought 'why not join both?'
 It’s fascinating to see how data can tell stories and help us figure things out.
-Currently, I have a couple of projects you can check out, and I’m constantly evolving my skills to be able create more interesting analysis.
+Currently, I have a couple of projects you can check out, and I’m constantly evolving my skills to be able create more interesting stuff.

 ### Always happy to learn and collaborate, feel free to connect with me!